ChainSafe/forest-iac/sync_check_terraform/README.md

 # Overview

-This folder contains an executable description that simplifies the setup and automatic initiation of the Forest Sync-Check service on a DigitalOcean droplet.
-The service is specifically designed to perform sync checks on both the calibnet and mainnet networks.
+This folder contains an infrastructure configuration that simplifies the setup and automatic initiation of the Forest Sync-Check service on a DigitalOcean droplet.
+The configuration is specifically designed to perform sync checks on both the Calibnet and Mainnet networks.
 It also sends notifications to the Forest Slack notification channel.
-Moreover, the sync check service is configured to automatically restart upon droplet reboot, and the New Relic Infrastructure agent is installed for monitoring purposes.
+Moreover, the sync check service is configured to automatically restart upon droplet reboot, and the New Relic Infrastructure agent is installed for monitoring purposes

 # Workflow